oconnor663/async_demo/readme.md

-- regular program calling work() in series
+- regular program calling job() in series
 - use threads to make it parallel
   - first with std::thread::spawn, then with rayon::scope
   - try spawning ~20k threads (~500 on the Playgroud)